Gemma-Analytics/gemma-sql-style/README.md

 This style guide is already quite long and still cannot cover every intricacy or special case.
 In general, the reason to have a SQL style guide is to
 - Make our SQL easily readable for ourselves and clients
 - Increase development speed by
-  a) reducing time spent thinking about formatting (it's pre-determined)
+  * reducing time spent thinking about formatting (it's pre-determined)
-  b) reducing time spend deciphering SQL, whether in PRs or reading your own old code
+  * reducing time spend deciphering SQL, whether in PRs or reading your own old code
-  c) avoid slips because missing keywords etc. become more obvious
+  * avoid slips because missing keywords etc. become more obvious

 ## Table of contents
 * [Example](#example)